Troy Makepeace

-In August 2012, Makepeace was hit by a car while cycling near Hazelwood North.
+In August 2012, Makepeace was hit by a motorist while cycling near Hazelwood North.
 He suffered two fractured vertebrae and required his right elbow to be reconstructed.

 In an April 2020 interview with 1611 SEN, GWS player Heath Shaw said Makepeace was his favourite player.

 Makepeace has also spoken out over speculation that North Melbourne might be forced to change location.
 Speaking with SEN in April 2021, Makepeace commented: "Honestly, I get pretty p---ed off reading it.
 I'm a bit over it, particularly those in the inner sanctum of the club.
 Obviously a lot of the loyal supporters are quite sick of it as well.
 I think we're an easy target."